ESSS/qt_style_sheet_inspector/README.rst

         :target: https://travis-ci.org/ESSS/qt_style_sheet_inspector

-A inspector widget to view and modify style sheet of a Qt app in runtime.
+An inspector widget to view and modify the style sheet of a Qt app at runtime.

 Usage